Construction Materials: Types, Uses, & Applications Explained

 Cold-weather vs. all-weather products.
 Liquid- vs. sheet-applied waterproofing membranes.
 Blindside vs. negative-side waterproofing needs.

-Manufacturer training often consists of focused, structured workshops, with each offering a deep dive into one of its own products.
+Manufacturer training often consists of focused, structured workshops, each offering a deep dive into one of its products.
 Understandably, a supplier is never going to train you on someone else’s stuff.

 The product maker will emphasize specific features, applications, and installation techniques for the material.
 Make sure the training addresses the specifics of your application – environmental conditions, substrate, and so on.